 I have, however, found a handful of savory, and one or two barely-sweet options that I enjoy and are staples in my breakfast-time rotation!
 They’re not necessarily appropriate for every day (either they’re a little too rich or time-consuming) but between these five options and a few bonus quickies, I’ve pretty much unlocked the secrets of the most important meal of the day.

-1. Japanese style breakfast, which I know I have mentioned before, but it’s amazing, and I would eat it every day if I could.
+1. Japanese-style breakfast, which I know I have mentioned before, but it’s amazing, and I would eat it every day if I could.
 Unfortunately, it’s a little bit involved, so I generally only do this one on the weekends.
-Generally I include rice and miso soup, broiled salmon, homemade pickled vegetables, and tamagoyaki (rolled japanese omelette).
+Generally, I include rice and miso soup, broiled salmon, homemade pickled vegetables, and tamagoyaki (rolled Japanese omelet).
 You could also serve natto alongside this meal, but I can’t get past the stinkiness/sliminess factor, so it’s never on my table!
 There’s something about this combination of foods that is wonderfully savory, and perfectly balanced to fill you up while at the same time you feel like you are eating something light.

 Here are a few of my favorite recipes for creating such a meal: